skwzrd/lines_of_code/README.md

 A simple script to count the lines of code in a given directory.

+Note that `loc` refers to lines which are not purely whitespace. `loc` and `blank` are separate sets of lines.

 ### Configs

 - `root` the root directory that you want searched.